hasin023/react-hardhat-template/README.md

 ```

 The frontend should now be running at [localhost:5173](http://localhost:5173) and you should be able to interact with the contract.
 You need to have MetaMask installed and connected to the Hardhat node to interact with the contract.

+## Nonce Error

+If you get a nonce error when trying to interact with the contract, you can reset the account in MetaMask by going to Settings -> Advanced -> Clear activity and nonce data.
+This will reset the nonce and allow you to interact with the contract again.
+This usually happens when you stop and restart the Hardhat node.